Department of Veterans Affairs.

 FOR FURTHER INFORMATION CONTACT:

-A VA regulation allows the Under Secretary for Benefits to establish exceptions to VA's rule about date of receipt of claims, information, or evidence.
-Ordinarily, “date of receipt,” means the date on which a claim, information, or evidence was received in a VA office.
-The regulation states that exceptions may be established when a natural or man-made interference with the normal channels through which VA ordinarily receives correspondence has resulted in one or more VA Regional Offices experiencing extended delays in receipt of claims, information, or evidence to an extent that, if not addressed, would adversely affect such claimants through no fault of their own.
-The full regulation can be found at 38 CFR 3.1(r).
+A VA regulation, 38 Code of Federal Regulations 3.1(r), allows the Under Secretary for Benefits to establish exceptions to VA's rule on the date of receipt of claims, information, or evidence by notice published in the Federal Register.
+Ordinarily, “date of receipt” means the date on which a claim, information, or evidence was received in a VA office.
+This regulation states that exceptions may be established when a natural or man-made interference with the normal channels through which VBA ordinarily receives correspondence has resulted in one or more VBA regional offices to experience extended delays in the receipt of claims, information, or evidence to an extent that, if not addressed, the delay would adversely affect such claimants, through no fault of their own.

-Exceptions to Date of Receipt for Louisiana, Mississippi, and Alabama
+Exceptions to Date of Receipt Rule for Claimants Affected by the COVID-19 Outbreak

 BILLING CODE 8320-01-P